Eneko96/UpRater/README.md

 Uprater is a project between some friends, and is being developed as a way to learn and practice new technologies.

+### Before going hands on

+- On root level, npm i, it will give a tool for making conventional commits via husky, its a workaround, npm will be deleted in a furhter release
+- Remember that the branches have to follow the [conventional commits](https://gist.github.com/qoomon/5dfcdf8eec66a051ecd85625518cfd13), if there is any missing, the dict that contains and manage them is located in **.husky/commit-msg**

 ## Running the app for Kubernetes

 First enable the kubernetes in docker (settings, kuberentes icon, enable and reset)